 In 2018, YouthLink (with the support of the officer who addressed the concern) responded by developing a new inter-agency program that is accessible to CPS officers and social agencies working with youth of vulnerable populations.

-YouthLink’s Community of Prevention Program (YCOPP) combines the efforts and interests of YouthLink (prevention), CPS (building trust in police and developing a direct line of communication) and local social agencies (on-going support).
+YouthLink’s Community of Prevention (YCOP) program combines the efforts and interests of YouthLink (prevention), CPS (building trust in police and developing a direct line of communication) and local social agencies (on-going support).
 This evening program provides an opportunity for CPS officers and Calgary-wide social agencies to empower the youth in their communities.
-YCOPP includes two Safe for Life Presentations (Healthy Relationships and the selection from Drugs, Gangs, Online Safety or Bullying, depending on the current challenges affecting the community).
+YCOP includes two Safe for Life Presentations (Healthy Relationships and the selection from Drugs, Gangs or Online Safety, depending on the current challenges affecting the community).
 Officers attending the program answer questions, contribute insight on police goals and provide a positive engagement opportunity.

 Youth aged 11-17 of vulnerable populations.